great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/how_to_edit_an_existing_expectationsuite.md

 ### 5. Instantiate ExpectationConfiguration

-From the existing Expectation Suite, you will be able to create an ExpecationConfiguration using the configuration that you are interested in.
-Here is an example configuration of the first Expectation.
+From the Expectation Suite, you will be able to create an ExpecationConfiguration object using the output from `show_expectations_by_expectation_type()` Here is the example output of the first Expectation in our suite.

+It runs the `expect_column_values_to_be_between` Expectation on the `passenger_count` column and expects and max and min values to be `6` and `1` respectively.

 ```python name="tests/integration/docusaurus/expectations/how_to_edit_an_expectation_suite example_dict_1"
 ```

 Here is the same configuration, but this time as a `ExpectationConfiguration` object.

-It runs in the `passenger_count` column and expects and max and min values to be `6` and `1` respectively.

 ```python name="tests/integration/docusaurus/expectations/how_to_edit_an_expectation_suite example_configuration_1"
 ```